 Symptoms of a Ganglion Cyst on the Foot

-The first symptom will be a lump on the foot, either visual or by feel.
+The first symptom will be a lump on the foot.
 The lump is most commonly on the top of the foot, but it can be located near any joint or tendon, and it may vary in size.
 Other symptoms may include:

 - Burning sensation (indicating the cyst is pressing against a nerve)